SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

 # Exercise 1 - Launch and Connect with the SAP HANA Database Explorer

+  In addition to browsing schema objects and executing SQL, the SAP HANA database explorer enables importing and exporting data with wizards, debugging SQLScript, working with multi-model data such as graph, spatial and JSON collections,  viewing trace files, and creating remote sources.
+It also offers support for data lake Relational Engine and data lake Files connections.

 In this exercise, we will launch an instance of the SAP HANA database explorer and walk through some of the features relating to databases.

 1. From the SAP BTP Cockpit, you can choose to open the SAP HANA database explorer by clicking the **Actions** dropdown on your instance and selecting **Open in SAP HANA Database Explorer**.